 Business contracts are a vital part of any successful enterprise.
 Businesses need to enter into contracts for many reasons.
 When a contract is in dispute, your business can suffer and litigation may be inevitable.
 Disputes can take place either in interpreting the terms of a contract, or when one party fails to perform their obligations under the contract.
-If you are a business owner and have suffered injury because of contract dispute, you should contact an experienced attorney as soon as possible.
+If you are a business owner and have suffered an injury because of a contract dispute, you should contact an experienced Encino, Los Angeles Contract Litigation attorney as soon as possible.

-At the Law Offices of Steven J. Horn, contract attorneys will help you resolve your dispute and recover the compensation you deserve.
+At the Law Offices of Steven J. Horn, Encino, Los Angeles contract Litigation attorneys will help you resolve your dispute and recover the compensation you deserve.
 If you or your business has been accused of breaching a contract, we will aggressively defend your position and help you eliminate or reduce your liability.

 How is a Contract Formed?